Bravely

 Leaning on previous research

-Key Takeaways: Most of these dashboards also incorporate similar sections such as to-do lists, courses, and profile customization similar to our own.
-But the best ones (subjective) used UI patterns to bring a sense of unity when moving between features, which I took note of.
+Key Takeaways: Most of these dashboards utilized similar sections such as to-do lists, courses, and profile customization.
+But the best ones used cohesive UI and brand patterns to bring a sense of unity when moving between features.
+That insight shaped how I approached Bravely’s dashboard: not as a collection of features, but as a unified product experience where coaching and learning felt intentionally connected.

 Defining a new journey

-The product team unveiled a new vision for their product which would be migrating from a content based website to a feature based web application.
-The first step was to integrate their existing coaching features with a new 'Learning' feature, enabling users to browse, attend, and enroll in developmental video courses.
+The product team unveiled a new vision for their product which would be migrating from a content based website to a feature based guided learning experience.
+The first step was to integrate their existing coaching features with a new 'Learning' educational feature, enabling users to engage with educational video content.
 These two features became the cornerstones of our app shaping our key user flows and overall layout.

-With a new user flow in mind and many, many initial sketches later, I reviewed a low-fidelity prototype of our new dashboard layout with my product manager.
+Given our small team and tight timeline we took a Lean UX approach: use what we knew, validate quickly, and refine through real usage rather than waiting for perfection.
+With a new user flow in mind and some sketches later, I reviewed a low-fidelity prototype of our new dashboard layout with my product manager.
 It incorporated our key content pieces along with our new 'learning' feature module.

 With a short timeline ahead of us we decided to quickly prototype this design after a few tweaks.
 We then gathered some current clients and tested our ideas through a moderated usability test.